When the 2018 St Patrick’s Day fires hit Phillip Grummett’s farm near Terang, it wasn’t only the grass that was damaged.

 “They’ve got a right to live.
 They’re not like a motorbike or shed.”

 Mr Grummett isn’t shy about admitting they were scared.

 “We chased them all the way with fire coming behind us and trees and limbs coming down, but we had to try to save them.”

 When he returned to the house, the sheds were on fire but the brigade’s work meant the house was saved and the dairy was also spared.

-With most of the herd already dry, Philip, his father Ian, Jordan, and other family and friends could concentrate on recovery.
+With most of the herd already dry, Mr Grummett, his father Ian, Jordan and other family and friends could concentrate on recovery.

-“It happened in March and we were due to start calving in May so it only gave us a few months to set up the farm,” he said.
+“It happened in March and we were due to start calving in May, so it only gave us a few months to set up the farm,” Mr Grummett said.

 “Dad and I look back and wonder how we did that amount of work.
 Without the help of family, friends and Blaze Aid we couldn’t have done it.”

-Some rolls of feed were saved and Phillip was able to put the cows on two paddocks.
+Some rolls of feed were saved, and Mr Grummett was able to put the cows on two paddocks.

 “It got a bit stressful around the start of May when I only had one side of the farm fenced and needed a lot of little paddocks for calving to look after them properly, but I called Blaze Aid and they got about a dozen people out here and they knocked it off in about 10 days.”